MightyCall Mobile MightyCall Mobile AppGoogle Play

 iPhone-specific issues (and how to solve them)

 There are some iPhone-specific reasons why calls drop on your mobile phone.
-Here’s what they are – and what to do about them:
+Here’s what they are – and what to do about them.

 Your iOS is not updated

-You updated your iPhone but did not restart
+You updated your iPhone but did not restart it

 You have not updated your Carrier Settings

 Head to Settings and scroll up until the search bar appears.
 Search “Carrier Settings.”
-From there you should be able to find an option to update them.
+From there, you should be able to find an option to update them.

 Android-specific issues (and how to solve them)